Examining Oxycodone vs. Hydrocodone

 And the less severe nature of oxycodone may be one of its most dangerous qualities.
 For example, people may suggest oxycodone over hydrocodone from their doctor because they are worried about becoming addicted to the latter substance.
 However, they may take more oxycodone than suggested and develop a dependency due to their poor understanding of the drug.

-Ultimately, the debate between oxycodone vs. hydrocodone is one that ends in a stalemate – neither should be abused by those worried about the risk of addiction.
-And those who have shown addictive traits in the past – such as heavy smoking or drinking habits – may want to try other painkillers after surgery.
+Ultimately, the debate between oxycodone vs. hydrocodone ends in a stalemate.
+Neither should be abused by those worried about the risk of addiction.
+And those who have shown addictive traits in the past, such as heavy smoking, may want to try other painkillers after surgery.
 Though both these substances have medical purposes, protecting yourself from their danger requires due diligence.